An Approximate Dynamic Programming Approach to Adversarial Online Learning: Approximation.

 \section{Approximation.}

-In general, except for simple examples (we will see such an example in Section~\ref{subsec:exact}), it is difficult to analytically compute $\cV^*$ and $\{(\bm{\alpha}(\bp),q(b,\bp)):\bp\in \mathcal{P}\}$ that satisfies (\ref{eqn:strategymap}) by simply using the fixed point relation.
+In general, except for simple examples (such an example is presented in Section~\ref{sec:exact} in the Appendix), it is difficult to analytically compute $\cV^*$ and the optimal strategies $\{(\bm{\alpha}(\bp),q(b,\bp)):\bp\in \mathcal{P}\}$ that satisfy (\ref{eqn:strategymap}) by simply using the fixed point relation.
 Hence, we now propose an approximate dynamic programming procedure to approximate the optimal Pareto frontier and devise approximately optimal strategies.
-In order to do so, we need to first define an approximation of any Pareto frontier.
+In order to do so, we first define an appropriate finitely parameterized approximation of any Pareto frontier where one gets an increasingly finer approximation as the size of the parameter space increases.

 Consider the following approximation scheme for a Pareto frontier $\mathcal{V}\in \cF$.
 For a fixed positive integer $N$, define the set

-$\cP_N$ is thus obtained by approximating each of the $K$, $K-1$ dimensional faces in $\cP$ by a grid of points.
-The number of points in this set is Define the approximation operator to be
+In words, $\cP_N$ is obtained by approximating each of the $K$, $K-1$ dimensional faces in $\cP$ by a uniformly distributed grid of $(N+1)^{K-1}$ points.
+The number of distinct points in this set is